cirquit/presto/REPRODUCIBILITY.md

 ### Prerequisites

 * A Linux box with `unzip` and `tar` installed
+* One or more Linux boxes with 8 cores and 80GB memory and `unzip` + `tar` installed
-* Storage with at least 1-2TB space
+* Storage with at least 1-2TB space (advisable to have this as a remote storage with 10G up/downlink to run experiments in parallel)
 * Installed `docker` with `sudo` rights - [Link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
-* Kaggle account and credentials to download a datasets - [Link](https://www.kaggle.com/account/login?phase=startRegisterTab)
+* Kaggle account and credentials to download a dataset - [Link](https://www.kaggle.com/account/login?phase=startRegisterTab)

 ### Step 1 - Download datasets